Keyaan-07/RP2040-mini-SDR/JOURNAL.md

 I want to make the footprint like Cyao has made in his [ESP-USB](https://github.com/cheyao/esp-usb).
 So i started out to make my own footprint, but after having less luck with myself, i just took it from [Cyao](https://github.com/cheyao/esp-usb/tree/main/hardware/esp-usb-lib.pretty).
 Hehehe thanks Cyao.
 This is the shit i thought i was cooking lol
 ![alt text](images/23/failed_usb.png)

+I was thinking of using LEDs on SPI and I2C lines, but then GPT told me it was not ideal, so i did not simply put it!